 Childhood obesity is an epidemic in this country.
 Our pets aren’t far behind.
-In fact, a 2005 study from Purina found that 60 percent of America’s pets are overweight.
+In fact, a study conducted by Purina found that 60 percent of America’s pets are overweight.

-Dog owners spent more than $300 a year on food and treats, while cat owners spent more than $200, according to the 2008 American Pet Products Manufacturers Association.
+It is estimated that pet owners will spend $23 billion on pet food in 2015.
+On average, dog owners spend more than $330 a year on food and treats, while cat owners spend nearly $300, according to the 2015 American Pet Products Manufacturers Association.

 Don’t let your pet become another statistic.
 Obesity is a top health concern for veterinarians—excessive weight causes the same problems in pets as it does in humans.

 Obesity Creates Additional Health Concerns

 Diabetes, heart and lung diseases, bone and joint diseases, skin conditions and different types of cancer are more common in overweight animals, as is a shorter life expectancy.

 That’s why it’s important to follow feeding and exercise guidelines set by your veterinarian for your pet’s specific needs.
 For instance, a large-breed dog, such as a German shepherd, will have different nutritional requirements than a Chihuahua or other small-breed dogs.